abinit/abinit/doc/developers/mpi_devtools.md

 Note that these lines are not needed when GPU is enabled because markers are configured automatically from the CUDA library root.
-The serial profiler can be attached to individual MPI processes for generating a timeline of selected API events during a parallel ABINIT calculation using the following command, for example here tracing MPI and NVTX events:
+The serial profiler can be attached to individual MPI processes for generating a timeline of selected API events using the following command, for example here tracing MPI and NVTX events of a parallel ABINIT calculation:

     mpirun -n 4 nsys profile --trace=mpi,nvtx path_to_abinit_exe path_to_input_abi